dirtgirlcity/moonscript/docs/reference.md

 a b c "a", "b", "c"
 ```

-In order to avoid ambiguity in when calling functions, parentheses can also be
+In order to avoid ambiguity when calling functions, parentheses can also be
 used to surround the arguments.
 This is required here in order to make sure the
 right arguments get sent to the right functions.